 Place 3 = 198

 Place 4 = 197

 (Points continue decrementing by 1 for each placing for teams that weighed in fish.)
 For teams with no fish weighed in they will be awarded 20 points less than the last team weighing fish for participation.
-Points from each of the 3 qualifying tournaments will be totaled and used for determining the individual Chase for the Champion qualifiers.
-Chase results will be based on each team’s total weight for the championship tournament day.
+Points from each of the 3 qualifying tournaments will be totaled and used for determining the individual Championship qualifiers.
+Championship results will be based on each team’s total weight for the championship tournament day.
 (Wild Card Excluded)

 AOY will be determined by way of points from the 3-qualifying tournaments and Chase results.

 18. TIES • Ties for each tournament, championship, or angler of the year will be broken by biggest bass.
 If a tie remains, the total number of fish for all tournaments will break the tie.
 If a tie remains, it will be broken by a casting competition setup by the FAN staff.